Pilosocereus robinii

 Pilosocereus robinii is a species of cactus known by the common name Key tree-cactus.
-It is native to the Florida Keys in the United States.
-It also occurs in Western Cuba and the Northern Bahamas.
+It is native to the Florida Keys in the United States, northwestern Cuba, and the north of The Bahamas.
 It has been erroneously reported from Puerto Rico, the Virgin Islands, and Mexico.
-It is a rare species which is threatened by the loss of its habitat.
-It is a federally listed endangered species of the United States.

 Description

-This is a large cactus growing erect, often with many parallel or spreading branches.
+Pilosocereus robinii is a large cactus growing erect, often with many parallel or spreading branches.
 It may become a tree up to 10 m tall.
 The stem is green in color with a blue tinge when young and has 9 to 13 ribs.
 The areoles are covered in long or short hairs and have up to 31 spines each.
 The spines are no more than a centimeter long.
 The bell-shaped flower is 5–6 cm long.
 The outer tepals are greenish with brownish midstripes and the inner tepals are white.
 The flower has a scent similar to garlic.
 It opens at night and contains a sweet nectar.

 Taxonomy

-The taxonomy of the species and other Pilosocereus has only been cleared recently.
-This species was formerly included in the description of Pilosocereus polygonus.

-Habitat
+The species was first described by Charles Lemaire in 1864 as Pilocereus robinii.
+However, Pilocereus is an illegitimate genus name, and was replaced by Pilosocereus in 1957, when the name Pilosocereus robinii was also published.
+It was formerly included in Pilosocereus polygonus.
+Pilocereus robinii is distinguished from other species of Pilosocereus by the absence of silky hairs on its areoles.
+P. deeringii and P. keyensis, both described from Florida, and P. bahamensis, described from The Bahamas, appear to fall within the range of variation of P. robinii, and are treated as synonyms.

+Distribution and habitat

+Pilosocereus robinii is native to the north of The Bahamas (Andros and Cat Island north to Abaco), northwestern Cuba (the provinces of La Habana, Matanzas, and Mayabeque), and the United States (the Florida Keys).
+It is the only Pilosocereus species native to the United States.

-This cactus grows in upland tropical hardwood hammocks on limestone or coral substrates.
+In the Florida Keys, P. robinii grows in upland tropical hardwood hammocks on limestone or coral substrates.
 It sometimes grows on sparsely vegetated coral rock and just above the high tide mark.
-There are only 4 of these plants that produce fruits.
+Few of these plants produce fruits.
 Their seeds are dispersed by frugivores.
-Windy conditions would also spread this cactus' seeds; the wind would break off branches and allow propagation to occur.
-The branches would root themselves in the soil and stems would grow out from them.
+Windy conditions also spread the seeds and can also break off branches which can root themselves in the soil.
 Storm surges and sea level rise may inundate its shoreline habitat and increase the salinity beyond the tolerable range for the cactus.